roshantaneja/School_Notes/Hebrew Scriptures/Christian Scripture/January/Gospels of christ.md

+answer this entire worksheet by filling in the ___ blanks in the sentences.

 ## Stage 1: Jesus of Nazareth and His Disciples
 During the time that Jesus lived and worked, he had a profound effect on his disciples.